Risingson/eveeyedocs/docs/data/label.md

 ### Constellations
 Displays the name of the constellation that solarsystem is in.
 On Region Ovierview map
 ### NPC Faction
+Name of the NPC faction owning the system/region.
 ### Planets
+Displays planet type count within that system.
 |Letter| Meaning |
 |--|--|
 | B | Barren planets|